RailcardsBusiness

 ÖBB is the major railway company for Austria, subdivided into several subsidiaries, responsible for certain areas of transport, such as long distance and local transport, the operation of postal buses and the transport of goods.
 Railjet is ÖBB's high-speed train, which travels at speeds of up to 143 mph (230 km/h) and connects the main Austrian cities with Germany, Hungary, Switzerland, the Czech Republic and Italy.

-WESTbahn classes from Salzburg Gnigl to Lucerne
+What Eurocity and Intercity classes are there from Salzburg Gnigl to Lucerne?

 Discover more about the onboard services offered on trains from Salzburg Gnigl to Lucerne.